Harmxn02/Harmxn02/README.md

 # Hi, I'm Harman 👋💻

 Hey there!
 I'm Harman.
 I'm a Data Scientist / Software Engineer from Belgium 🇧🇪.
-I'm currently working towards a bachelor's in applied computer science, with a focus on Artificial Intelligence at Howest University of Applied Sciences.
+I'm currently working towards a MSc. in Artificial Intelligence at The Open University of The Netherlands.

 &nbsp;